Table of Contents

 One more common exit interview question to ask in your survey.

 What Does HR Do With Exit Interview Results?

-Before we move to the short sum up, we need to answer one more important question.
-What do human resources specialists do with all of the data acquired during exit interviews?
+Before we move to the summary, we need to answer one more important question.
+What do human resources specialists do with all the data acquired during exit interviews?

 What’s the Value of Exit Interview For a Company?

-Once again, we’ve picked the industry expert’s brain to provide you with meaningful insights.
+Once again, we’ve picked the industry expert’s brain to provide meaningful insights.